yuhun-Jun/fast24_ae/README.md

 **Note:** NVMeVirt functions in DRAM and is performance-sensitive.
 For optimal performance, a setup with at least 128 GB of free space in a single NUMA node is recommended.
 Since NVMeVirt necessitates a modified kernel, ensure to follow this guide in the order presented.

+A storage device is required for storing external journals.
+This should be configured in `commonvariable.sh` in [Section 5](#5-conducting-evaluation).

 This guide is based on a clean installation of Ubuntu 20.04 server.

 ## 2. Getting Started Instructions